hjw541988478/DataStructureExercise/exercise/src/main/java/datastructure/exercise/leetcode/recursion/backtrack/backtrack.md

             remove(next_candidate)
 ```

+Backtracking is a general algorithm for finding all (or some) solutions to some computational problems (notably constraint satisfaction problems), which incrementally builds candidates to the solution and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot leads to a valid solution.[2]

 Overall, the enumeration of candidates is done in two levels: 1). at the first level, the function is implemented as recursion.
 At each occurrence of recursion, the function is one step further to the final solution.
 2). as the second level, within the recursion, we have an iteration that allows us to explore all the candidates that are of the same progress to the final solution.

 The backtracking should happen at the level of the iteration within the recursion.